Will I be doing activities with the children on my own or with someone else?

 In most cases you will be doing activities with another volunteer or a local teacher, or teacher aid.
 We follow an English curriculum for each student group level.

 What is a typical day like?

 You’ll start your day with a home-cooked breakfast.

 After breakfast, you’ll have time to discuss with co-volunteers about your program, prepare your activities, make reports for your internship, enjoy your free time, etc.

-After lunch you start your activities with the children, except when you help out with the special needs children in Bedulu (you will start in the morning, until 15:00 hrs).
+After lunch you start your activities with the children, except when you help out with the special needs children in Bedulu (you will start at 09:30 until 15:30 hrs).

 After a dinner the evenings are your time, to relax and reflect, explore your community, and get ready for your next day of volunteering.

 And on weekends, some of our volunteers stay in the home stay, while others are off exploring the Island, through some weekend trips.

 Will I have free time during my volunteering placement?

 Yes, since your teaching classes are between Monday to Thursday, you will have Friday to Sunday as free time to discover Bali with the other volunteers.